 On the top right you’ll find two buttons.
-The “export” button lets you export a file showing everything in your attendees’ registration.
-The add attendee function is further explained here.
+The “export” button lets you export a spreadsheet showing everything in your attendees’ registration.
+The "add attendee" function is further explained here.

-To modify and monitor teams at your event, visit Teams List.
-Read more on teams.
+To modify and monitor teams at your event, visit the Teams tab.
+Read more on teams here.